TypeMonkey/TypeMonkey/README.md

 #### Interests 🔭 :
 * **_Programming Languages:_** Most of my work and interests in PL lie in runtime systems and management, mainly experimenting with new venues for computational resources.

 * **_Computer Science Education:_** Advocacy and policy is my main foci when it comes to CS education.
-I currently work with equity organizations at UC San Diego - such as [**CREATE**](https://create.ucsd.edu/) - to make content and guides for equitable CS education.
+I currently work with equity organizations at UC San Diego - such as [**CREATE**](https://create.ucsd.edu/) - in making content and guides for equitable CS education.

 #### Projects :eyeglasses: